alexgenin/chouca/README.md

 ## Motivation and objectives

-Probabilistic cellular automata are widely used in ecology to describe the dynamics of organisms in a landscape, and investigate how their interactions may affect the dynamic of a system as a whole.
-However, implementing those models is often done using ad-hoc R code, which is slow, error-prone, and does not encourage exploring different variations around a single model. `chouca` aims at providing a high-level interface to such type of models, in order to reduce errors, and spend more time on model design, rather than debugging ugly code.
+Probabilistic cellular automata are widely used in ecology to describe the dynamics of organisms over space, and investigate how their interactions may affect the dynamic of the system as a whole.
+However, implementing those models is often done using ad-hoc R code, which is slow, error-prone, and does not encourage exploring different variations around a single model. `chouca` provides a high-level interface to such type of models, in order to reduce errors, and spend more time on model design, rather than debugging ugly code.